helge17/tuxguitar/INSTALL.md

 ## Generic GNU/Linux

-On Non-Debian-based systems install the prerequisites using your package manager.
+On Non-Debian-based systems install the prerequisites and git using your package manager.
 Then download and install SWT, download the TuxGuitar sources and the VST header files as described for Debian above.

 ### Build and Start TuxGuitar